Who Killed Lucy Beale?: Events leading up to the murder

 Lucy Beale (Hetti Bywater) decides to set up a letting agency, despite cynicism from her father, Ian Beale (Adam Woodyatt).
 Her former colleague Billy Mitchell (Perry Fenwick) offers to be her business partner but she turns him down in favour of her friend, Lauren Branning (Jacqueline Jossa).
 It is revealed that Lucy is secretly having a sexual relationship with Lauren's father Max Branning (Jake Wood).
-She also has sex with Lee Carter (Danny-Boy Hatchard), despite being aware that Whitney Dean (Shona McGarty) harbours romantic feelings for Lee.
+She also has sex with Lee Carter (Danny Hatchard), despite being aware that Whitney Dean (Shona McGarty) harbours romantic feelings for Lee.
 Lucy's behaviour with Lee causes tension between her and Max; during a disagreement in Max's car showroom, Lucy trips and falls, resulting in a minor injury to her head.
 She then ends her relationship with Max, and continues her relationship with Lee.
 Max receives an anonymous email that states, "What have you been doing?" and contains a photograph of him and Lucy embracing.
 Lucy's half-sister, Cindy Williams (Mimi Keene) becomes jealous of Lucy being Ian's favourite.
 On Good Friday, Cindy tells Ian and Jane Beale (Laurie Brett) to open Lucy's jewellery box.
 They find a bag of cocaine inside.
 The revelation prompts Ian to cancel a planned trip with his fiancée Denise Fox (Diane Parish) to Oxford to see her daughter Libby (Belinda Owusu), upsetting Denise.
 Ian and Jane catch Lee and Lucy having sex in Ian's restaurant.
 Ian confronts Lucy about the cocaine but she runs off.
 She goes to the Branning's house to work with Lauren, but leaves after having words with Max.
 She later returns to speak to Ian, who tells Lucy that she has always been his favourite child.
 Lucy's twin brother Peter Beale (Ben Hardy) overheard this, and storms off.
 Lucy is furious with Ian and leaves to find Peter.
 In The Queen Victoria public house, Whitney is upset when she finds out about Lee and Lucy's relationship.
 In the Square, Lucy sees her friends going to Ronnie (Samantha Womack) and Roxy Mitchell's (Rita Simons) house-warming party.
 Lauren urges her to join them, failing to notice that Lucy is upset, while Whitney shoots angry glares at her.
 Lucy bumps into Max again rebuffing his advances; he grabs her violently by the wrist.
 Lucy reads a text and leaves Albert Square for an unknown location.